- The Houston legal market is intense, with numerous major corporations and large law firms calling it home.

 - Choose a project manager.
-Be sure the professional you hire manages the entire process for you, including identifying firms, pitching for you, scheduling interviews, and handling the entire process.
+Be sure the professional you hire manages the entire process for you, including identifying firms, pitching for you, scheduling interviews, polishing your lawyer resume, and handling the entire process.

 Examples of lawyers who work with legal recruiters in Houston

 Mid-level associate who wants to lateral up to a higher ranked firm